 I then went to a local charity shop and got my hands on a couple of old aerobics and workout videos – I started to do them at home as well.

-Due to the fact that I had no help with childcare and my husband worked long hours – I used to get up at 5am in order to walk.
-At the beginning, my legs were so fat that I used to have to bandage them at the top in order to stop them from bleeding.
+Due to the fact that I had no help with childcare and my husband worked long hours – I used to get up at 5 am in order to walk.
+In the beginning, my legs were so fat that I used to have to bandage them at the top in order to stop them from bleeding.
 It was sheer hell.

 I changed my diet to Weight Watchers – thanks to an old diet book that I found in a charity shop.
 In addition, I started to attend Spin Classes whenever I could.